Rick Tyler: Other views

 Tyler self-identifies as conservative.
 He supports Second Amendment rights and believes that any attempt by the government to regulate guns is a criminal act.
 He is opposed to abortion and believes that God is punishing the US for legalizing the procedure.
 Tyler believes that income taxes are unconstitutional and claims that the source of the progressive income tax is the Communist Manifesto.
 Tyler opposes the Federal Reserve and public schools.
 He opposes same sex marriage and believes that homosexuality is a sin.
-He opposes the War on Terror and the Patriot Act and claims that the War on Terror is a distraction technique to keep the US southern border open and enter the US into a New World Order.
+He opposes the war on terror and the Patriot Act, and claims that the war on terror is a distraction technique to keep the US southern border open and enter the US into a New World Order.
 Tyler has also expressed belief in 9/11 conspiracy theories and believes that the events of September 11, 2001, should be re-investigated to determine what really happened.
 He has expressed opposition to the Council on Foreign Relations and the Department of Homeland Security and believes that individual states should have the right to secede from the union.

 Personal life

 Tyler owned the former Whitewater Grill in Ocoee, which closed in 2018 when he was evicted.
 After his congressional campaign and beliefs became public knowledge, locals began boycotting the restaurant.
-Tyler also is a pastor and has 20 children.